 Ground Coffee Roast Style

-The other consideration you’ll need to make is, what roast style to go for.
-Roast styles consist of light, medium, dark roasted coffee.
+The other consideration you’ll need to make is what roast style to go for.
+Roast styles consist of light, medium, and dark roasted coffee.
 Each can play an important role in the coffee you enjoy and choose to buy online.

-At Balance Coffee we have a range of coffee roast profiles to suit everyone.
-From lightly roasted single origin coffees designed for filter coffee.
-To medium roasts perfect all rounders and medium-dark for those who enjoy their coffee with a kick.
+At Balance Coffee, we have a range of coffee roast profiles to suit everyone, from lightly roasted single origin coffees designed for filter coffee.
+Medium roasts are perfect all-rounders, and medium-dark roasts are for those who enjoy their coffee with a kick.

-We do recommend medium-light as it unlocks the naturally sweet and delicious characteristics inside the coffee bean.
+We do recommend medium-light, as it brings out the naturally sweet and delicious characteristics of the coffee bean.
 But that's for you to decide.

 Most companies offer a selection between espresso or filter coffee when you're shopping for coffee online.

-Buy Espresso Coffee – choose this option if you prefer chocolatey, rich notes from your coffee with a bit of a punch.
+Buy Espresso Coffee: choose this option if you prefer chocolatey, rich notes with a bit of a punch.
 Espresso options are generally coffee blends.

 I wrote an entire piece on the difference between Light and Dark roasted coffee in case you're interested in learning more.